-In Sudan, SIHA’s work involves Reducing Violence against Women and Girls, Extending hands to the Women and girls in Darfur region, Improving women access to sexual and reproductive health services, Empowering women economically towards realization of economic, social and cultural rights (ESCR) and Building inclusive women’s movements.
+In Sudan, SIHA’s work involves reducing Violence against Women and Girls, extending support to the women and girls in Darfur region, improving women’s access to sexual and reproductive health services, empowering women economically towards the realisation of their economic, social and cultural rights (ESCR) and building inclusive women’s movements.

-With on-going armed conflicts in several states, the devastating effects on the Sudanese population continue in several regions of the country.
+Following the 2019 revolution, Sudan continues to experience on-going armed conflicts in several states and the devastating effects of war in several regions of the country.
 The escalation of violence against women in the past 30 years or more in Sudan can largely be attributed to governance system failures and the progressive disintegration of the rule of law, as the Sudanese legal system, consisting of statutory and customary law, has largely failed to introduce effective remedies to address sexual violence.
 Additionally the Sudanese legal system has been heavily based on militant Islamic interpretations.

 Many women suffer discrimination, arbitrary arrests and humiliating punishments lashed out after loose interpretations of the so-called Public Order Articles contained in the 1991 Sudanese Criminal Act, the National Insecurity Act that allows for long detentions before allegations are laid against suspects.
 Participation in the promotion of human rights is especially fragile for women’s rights organizations due to the constant threats of closure, the ongoing conflict in Nuba and Darfur regions.